WulfmanGer/Symlink-Manager-for-ASA-Manager/README.md

-**Hinweis: Vor der Umstellung ein Backup aller Server erstellen!**

 # Symlink Manager for ASA Manager

-Dieses Skript ermöglicht die Migration von ARK-Servern des ASA Managers zu einer Struktur mit Junctions/Symlinks.

-## Wofür brauche ich das?

-- **Reduzierung des Speicherbedarfs**: Ein ARK-Server belegt ca. 12 GB Speicherplatz.
-Ohne Junctions benötigt jeder Server diese 12 GB.
-Bei 6 Servern wären das 72 GB.
-Mit Junctions belegen alle 6 Server zusammen nur noch 12 GB (zuzüglich Savegames, Backups usw.).
-- **Schnellere Updates**: Es muss nur ein Update durchgeführt werden, und alle Server sind auf dem neuesten Stand.
-- **Schnelleres Starten der Server**: Mods werden während des Startvorgangs heruntergeladen.
-Wenn ein Server gestartet wurde, müssen die anderen Server die Mod-Updates nicht erneut herunterladen.
+**Note: Create a backup of all servers before making changes!**

+This script allows the migration of ARK servers managed by the ASA Manager to a structure using junctions/symlinks.

+## Why do I need this?

+- **Reduced Storage Usage**: An ARK server occupies about 12 GB of space.
+Without junctions, each server requires 12 GB.
+With 6 servers, that’s 72 GB.
+Using junctions, all 6 servers together use only 12 GB (plus savegames, backups, etc.).
+- **Faster Updates**: Only one update is needed to bring all servers up to date.
+- **Faster Server Start**: Mods are downloaded during the startup process.
+Once one server is started, the others do not need to download the mod updates again.

-## Anforderungen
+## Requirements

 - ASA (Dedicated Server) Manager (Version ...)
-- Windows PowerShell (Version 5.0 oder höher)
-- NTFS-Dateisystem
-- Berechtigungen zum Erstellen von Junctions/Symlinks (Administratorrechte oder entsprechende Berechtigungen)
-- **WICHTIG**: Die vom ASA Manager verwalteten Server müssen alle in einem separaten Verzeichnis liegen (es dürfen keine anderen Verzeichnisse vorhanden sein) - siehe dazu den Nachtrag "Serverstruktur" unten

-## Welche Scripte sind enthalten

-- `migration.ps1` - Migriert von der normalen Verzeichnisstruktur zur Junctions-Struktur
-- `check_migration.ps1` - Überprüft, ob die Voraussetzungen erfüllt sind und ob der aktuelle Benutzer Junctions erstellen kann
-- `delete_junctions.ps1` (in Planung) - Stellt den Ursprungszustand wieder her (prüft die Datenträgerkapazität)

-## Anwendung

-1. Kopiere die Dateien `migration.ps1`, `check_migration.ps1` und `delete_junctions.ps1` in das Verzeichnis, in dem die ARK-Server installiert sind.
-2. Öffne eine PowerShell-Konsole (Windows Startbutton -> PowerShell eingeben -> Windows PowerShell starten).
-3. Wechsel in das Verzeichnis der Server/Maps (siehe "Serverstruktur" unten).
-4. Prüfe, ob die Migration möglich ist: `./check_migration.ps1`.
-Wenn der Test erfolgreich ist:
-5. Führe das Migrationsskript aus: `./migration.ps1`.
-6. Wähle die gewünschte Option:
-   - (a) Migration aller Server:
-     - Wähle einen Startserver aus.
-Es empfiehlt sich, den Server mit den meisten/größten Mods zu nehmen.
-     - Ein neues Verzeichnis "CoreServer" wird erstellt und der ausgewählte Server wird dorthin kopiert (ohne Savegames etc.).
-     - Die Serverdateien der anderen Server/Maps werden gelöscht und durch Junctions ersetzt.
-   - (b) Migration eines neuen Servers:
-     - Voraussetzung: Ein CoreServer muss bereits existieren.
-     - Wähle das Verzeichnis des neuen Servers aus.
-     - Die Migration wird durchgeführt, indem die Serverdateien gelöscht und durch Junctions ersetzt werden.
-Bereits migrierte Server werden übersprungen.

-**Hinweis:** Der CoreServer wird NICHT direkt vom ASA Manager verwaltet.
-Updates erfolgen darin, aber der ASA Manager "weiß" das nicht.
-Der CoreServer ermöglicht es, alle bestehenden Maps zu löschen und mit Junctions neu zu erstellen, ohne den CoreServer versehentlich zu löschen.

-Für die Rückgängigmachung der Migration nutze das Skript `delete_junctions.ps1` (in Arbeit).

-## Nachtrag

-### Serverstruktur

-Das Skript setzt eine bestimmte Serverstruktur voraus.
-Der Name des Hauptverzeichnisses ist egal, aber der Aufbau darunter ist wichtig.
-Stellen Sie sicher, dass die Struktur korrekt ist.
-Nutzen Sie gegebenenfalls den ASA Manager, um die Server zu verschieben oder umzubenennen.
-Vermeiden Sie Sonderzeichen oder Leerzeichen im Pfad.

-Beispielstruktur:
-- c:\GameServer\Ark_ASA_Manager\ # Hauptverzeichnis (der ASA Manager selbst)
-- c:\GameServer\Maps\ # Hauptverzeichnis für die Server (hier kommen die Skripte rein)
-- c:\GameServer\Maps\TheIsland\ # Verzeichnis für einen Server/Map (jedem Server ein eigenes Verzeichnis)
-Weitere Server/Maps:
-- c:\GameServer\Maps\TheCenter\
-- c:\GameServer\Maps\Aberration\
-- c:\GameServer\Maps\ScorchedEarth\
-- c:\GameServer\Maps\Svartfalheim\

-In jedem Serververzeichnis (z.B. `TheIsland`) sollten die folgenden Unterverzeichnisse vorhanden sein:
+- Windows PowerShell (Version 5.0 or higher)
+- NTFS file system
+- Permissions to create junctions/symlinks (administrator rights or equivalent permissions)
+- **IMPORTANT**: The servers managed by the ASA Manager must all be in a separate directory (no other directories should be present) - see the "Server Structure" section below.

+## Included Scripts

+- `migration.ps1` - Migrates from the normal directory structure to the junctions structure.
+- `check_migration.ps1` - Checks if the prerequisites are met and if the current user can create junctions.
+- `delete_junctions.ps1` (planned) - Restores the original state (checks disk capacity).

+## Usage

+1. Copy the files `migration.ps1`, `check_migration.ps1`, and `delete_junctions.ps1` to the directory where the ARK servers are installed.
+2. Open a PowerShell console (Windows Start button -> Type "PowerShell" -> Start Windows PowerShell).
+3. Navigate to the directory containing the servers/maps (see "Server Structure" below).
+4. Check if the migration is possible: `./check_migration.ps1`.
+If the test is successful:
+5. Run the migration script: `./migration.ps1`.
+6. Choose the desired option:
+   - (a) Migrate all servers:
+     - Select a starting server.
+It is recommended to choose the server with the most/largest mods.
+     - A new directory "CoreServer" will be created, and the selected server will be copied there (without savegames, etc.).
+     - The server files of the other servers/maps will be deleted and replaced by junctions.
+   - (b) Migrate a new server:
+     - Prerequisite: A CoreServer must already exist.
+     - Select the directory of the new server.
+     - The migration is performed by deleting the server files and replacing them with junctions.
+Already migrated servers will be skipped.

+**Note:** The CoreServer is NOT directly managed by the ASA Manager.
+Updates occur within it, but the ASA Manager is not aware of this.
+The CoreServer allows you to delete and recreate all existing maps with junctions without accidentally deleting the CoreServer.

+To undo the migration, use the script `delete_junctions.ps1` (in progress).

+## Appendix

+### Server Structure

+The script assumes a specific server structure.
+The name of the main directory does not matter, but the structure below it is important.
+Ensure the structure is correct.
+Use the ASA Manager if necessary to move or rename servers.
+Avoid special characters or spaces in the path.

+Example structure:
+- `c:\GameServer\Ark_ASA_Manager\` # Main directory (the ASA Manager itself)
+- `c:\GameServer\Maps\` # Main directory for the servers (this is where the scripts go)
+- `c:\GameServer\Maps\TheIsland\` # Directory for a server/map (each server has its own directory)

+Additional servers/maps:
+- `c:\GameServer\Maps\TheCenter\`
+- `c:\GameServer\Maps\Aberration\`
+- `c:\GameServer\Maps\ScorchedEarth\`
+- `c:\GameServer\Maps\Svartfalheim\`

+Each server directory (e.g., `TheIsland`) should contain the following subdirectories:
 - `Engine`
 - `steamapps`
 - `steamcmd`